-- 6.1.
-All Employees and Trustees are responsible to: - 6.1.1. make any Disclosures in good faith and on the basis of a reasonable belief that Wrongdoing has or is expected to occur. - 6.1.2. refrain from engaging in Reprisals and report all Reprisals in accordance with this Procedure and the PIDA. - 6.1.3. maintain the confidentiality of Personal Information received in connection with a Disclosure, Referral, request for Advice or Investigation in accordance with the Policy, this Procedure, and the PIDA. - 6.1.4. provide their reasonable cooperation with investigations by the School District or the Ombudsperson. - 6.1.5. seek appropriate advice if an Employee is uncertain about whether to make a Disclosure or a public disclosure of an Urgent Risk. - 6.1.6. comply with the requirements of this Procedure and the PIDA concerning Urgent Risks.
+- 6.1.1. make any Disclosures in good faith and on the basis of a reasonable belief that Wrongdoing has or is expected to occur. - 6.1.2. refrain from engaging in Reprisals and report all Reprisals in accordance with this Procedure and the PIDA. - 6.1.3. maintain the confidentiality of Personal Information received in connection with a Disclosure, Referral, request for Advice or Investigation in accordance with the Policy, this Procedure, and the PIDA. - 6.1.4. provide their reasonable cooperation with investigations by the School District or the Ombudsperson. - 6.1.5. seek appropriate advice if an Employee is uncertain about whether to make a Disclosure or a public disclosure of an Urgent Risk. - 6.1.6. comply with the requirements of this Procedure and the PIDA concerning Urgent Risks.